ansys/ansys-templates/src/ansys/templates/python/osl_solution/{{cookiecutter.__project_name_slug}}/src/ansys/solutions/{{cookiecutter.__solution_name_slug}}/model/README.md

-# Add here modules related to the simulation models.
+# Add modules related to the simulation models.